siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 008 Standing Waves and Discreteness.md

 $$

-This chapter needs only the geometric consequence: once self-refraction has produced a thin nearly uniform toroidal closure, the winding can be treated as approximately uniform.
+This chapter needs only the geometric consequence: once self-refraction has produced a toroidal closure, the winding can be treated as approximately uniform.
+The self-consistent aspect ratio of such a closure is derived in Appendix A0.
+The mode counting below does not depend on that ratio: the integer conditions are topological and hold for any aspect ratio.
+The separated wave equation used below omits curvature corrections that depend on the aspect ratio; these corrections shift the exact mode frequencies but do not change the integer counting (see Appendix A2 for the full toroidal Laplacian).

-At the level needed to count allowed standing closures, take a thin nearly uniform toroidal closure: the cross-sectional radius is approximately constant
-$r$, the centerline length is approximately constant
+Take a toroidal closure with cross-sectional radius $r$ and centerline length
-$L=2\pi R$, and the winding angle $\beta$ is approximately constant along a closed streamline.
+$L=2\pi R$, with the winding angle $\beta$ approximately constant along a closed streamline.
 If one such streamline winds $m$ times around the major cycle and $n$ times around the minor cycle before returning to itself, then